My name is Bob Neelbauer and this is my blog. The views expressed here are are mine or those of the individual contributor.

 Readership & Community

-SocialMatchbox.com is supported thanks to sponsors, job listing revenue, proceeds from recommended book purchases, and advertising revenue generated through banner ads displayed on the job listings page.
+SocialMatchbox.com is supported thanks to sponsors, job listing revenue, and advertising revenue.
 Our annual revenue is around $25-30k which goes into events facility rentals, event catering, event awards (e.g. trophies), event equipment rental (e.g. special lighting used for on site interviews), event post production (e.g. video editing), web hosting, and miscellaneous operating costs.
 If we have money left over at the end of the year we buy dinner for event volunteers to thank them for their hard work.
-In 2011 and 2012 we are planning to add a series of enhancements to the site and would like to add some freelance reporters to the mix – these are wish list items, but if you would like to help underwrite these efforts we would like to talk to you.
+When things get really busy for us we have hired part time and freelance help to keep things on the tracks.
+In 2014 we are planning to update the look and feel of the site, make improvements to the job board (and maybe even have a related event), and would like to add some freelance reporters to the mix.
+If you would like to help underwrite these efforts we would like to talk to you.
+Send us a note via email@example.com today.
 One day we might make a profit off of the event or the blog, but that is not our objective at this time…we like our day jobs and this is a hobby.

 Advertising & Sponsorships